ChrisDiVincenzo/Summer2021/week1.md

 its all about balance

 should also find a bunch of good resources to help stay up to date on art stuff...

+### May 26

+1. learn how to make a gif
+1. make a dancing creature
+1. put it into p5